sci-sjj/EDSRmodelling/README.md

 EDSR modelling
 =====
 A Github repository for deep-learning image enhancement, pore-network and continuum modelling from X-Ray Micro-CT images.
 The repository contains all code necessary to recreate the results in the paper [1].
-The images that are used in various parts of the code are found on Zenodo, at DOI: 10.5281/zenodo.5542624.
+The images that are used in various parts of the code are found on [Zenodo at DOI: 10.5281/zenodo.5542624](https://doi.org/10.5281/zenodo.5542623).
 There is previous experimental and modelling work performed in the papers of [2,3].

 ![Workflow](media/workflow.png)
 *Summary of the workflow, flowing from left to right.
 First, the EDSR network is trained \& tested on paired LR and HR data to produce SR data which emulates the HR data.
 Second, the trained EDSR is applied to the whole core LR data to generate a whole core SR image.
 A pore-network model (PNM) is then used to generate 3D continuum properties at REV scale from the post-processed image.
 Finally, the 3D digital model is validated through continuum modelling (CM) of the muiltiphase flow experiments.*

-The files are ordered numerically in their intended usage.
-The codes below operate on the low resolution (LR), high resolution (HR) and super-resolution (SR) images.
-These can be downloaded at the Zenodo repository above.
-The SR image was created using the LR data and the EDSR deep learning model, contained in the folder 'EDSR'.
-There are specific usage instructions as well as a Jupyter notebook therein detailing how the network was trained, and tested.
-Once these raw images have been created, the following files can be run:

 The workflow image above summarises the general approach.
 We list the detailed steps in the workflow below, linking to specific files and folders where necesary.

 # 1. Generating LR, Cubic and HR data
-The low resolution (LR) and high resolution (HR) can be downloaded from Zenodo at DOI: 10.5281/zenodo.5542624.
+The low resolution (LR) and high resolution (HR) can be downloaded from [Zenodo at DOI: 10.5281/zenodo.5542624](https://doi.org/10.5281/zenodo.5542623).
 The following code can then be run:

 * [A0_0_0_Generate_LR_bicubic.m](./A0_0_0_Generate_LR_bicubic.m) This code generates Cubic interpolation images from LR images, artifically decreasing the pixel size and interpolating, for use in comparison to HR and SR images later.
 * [A0_0_1_Generate_filtered_images_LR_HR.m](./A0_0_1_Generate_filtered_images_LR_HR.m).
 This code performs non-local means filtering of the LR, cubic and HR images, given the settings in the paper [1].